survivejs/webpack-book/manuscript/developing/02_development_server.md

 WPS will handle restarting the server when you change a bundled file.
 It's oblivious to changes made to webpack configuration, though, and you have to restart the WPS whenever a change occurs.
 The process can be automated as [discussed in GitHub](https://github.com/webpack/webpack-dev-server/issues/440#issuecomment-205757892) by using [nodemon](https://www.npmjs.com/package/nodemon) monitoring tool.

-To get it to work, you have to install it first through `npm add nodemon -D`.
+To get it to work, you have to install it first through `npm add nodemon --develop`.
 Here's the script if you want to give it a go:

 **package.json**